smashedtoatoms/asdf-luaJIT/README.md

 LuaJIT plugin for [asdf](https://github.com/asdf-vm/asdf) version manager

 This plugin also installs luarocks along with luaJIT.
 It is not currently an optional install.
 If you need it to be, please let me know.
-You specify both versions in the asdf version.
-For example, if you want luaJIT 2.0.5 with luarocks 2.4.4, your asdf version will be specified as 2.0.5--2.4.4.

 ## Dependencies
 1. You will need a compiler.